-The Hydraulics maintenance seminar applies appropriate problem-solving process and tools to solved specific hydraulic problem, helping the attendees to comprehend the hydraulic concept and hydraulic schematic, therefore will enhance the knowledge and the capacity of troubleshooting the different hydraulics system in the cement industry.
+The Hydraulics maintenance seminar applies appropriate problem-solving processes and tools to solved specific hydraulic problems, helping the attendees to comprehend the hydraulic concept and hydraulic schematic, therefore will enhance the knowledge and the capacity of troubleshooting the different hydraulics systems in the cement industry.
 Stay on top of the industry practices on hydraulics.
-Explore the basics of a hydraulic system by reviewing the types and properties of hydraulic fluids, identifying the symbols used on hydraulic schematics, and explaining hydraulic circuit operations based on a schematic system.
+Explore the basics of a hydraulic system by reviewing the types and properties of hydraulic fluids, identifying the symbols used on hydraulic schematics, and explaining hydraulic circuit operations based on a schematic design.

-Troubleshooting hydraulic systems and operating and maintaining your own hydraulic equipment starts by simply understanding how and why all the various components work.
-This hydraulic course provides the fundamental building blocks and knowledge needed to be proficient working with industrial hydraulics and fluid power.
+Troubleshooting hydraulic systems and operating and maintaining your hydraulic equipment starts by simply understanding how and why all the various components work.
+This hydraulic course provides the fundamental building blocks and knowledge needed to work with industrial hydraulics and fluid power.

 - Cement Plants, Hydraulic Equipment